Mathew Pritchard

-Mathew Pritchard (born 30 March 1973) is a Welsh professional skateboarder, stunt performer, and celebrity chef.
-He regularly appeared as a stunt performer on Dirty Sanchez, Wrecked, and Balls of Steel.
+Mathew Pritchard (born 30 March 1973) is a Welsh professional skateboarder, stunt performer, celebrity chef, and triathlon athlete.
+He is best known as the star and co-creator of MTV UK's Dirty Sanchez.
 In 2019, he hosted the first BBC vegan cookery show, Dirty Vegan.
-He authored two cookbooks: Dirty Vegan and Dirty Vegan: Another Bite.
+He authored three cookbooks: Dirty Vegan, Dirty Vegan: Another Bite, and Dirty Vegan: Fast and Easy.

 Career

 Early career

 Pritchard worked for Globe Shoes for six years and later designed his own signature shoe, a Sleep When You're Dead model named after his motto.
 He began skateboarding at the age of 15.
 His first sponsor was City Surf skate shop in Cardiff.

 Dirty Sanchez and Balls of Steel

 Pritchard filmed the skating video Pritchard vs Dainton, in which Pritchard and Lee Dainton skated against, hit, and pranked each other.
 This formed the basis of Dirty Sanchez, an MTV stunt programme starring Pritchard, Dainton, Michael "Pancho" Locke, and Dan Joyce.
 This ran from 2003 to 2008, and in 2006 the four released Dirty Sanchez: The Movie, in which they traveled around the globe doing stunts and pranks that related to the Seven Deadly Sins.
 Pritchard was also involved in multiple spin-off series.
 Dainton and Pritchard hosted MTV's 2007 stunt-based game show Wrecked, and Sanchez Get High was a spin-off in which Pritchard and Dainton visited indigenous peoples and took traditional medicines.
-It aired in 2008.
+It aired on MTV in 2008.

 Pritchard appeared with Locke as the "Pain Men" in 10 episodes of the Channel 4 game show Balls of Steel, which ran from 2005 to 2008.